 To use a polymorphic qualifier, just write it on a type.
 For example, you can write @PolyNull anywhere in a method that you would write @NonNull or @Nullable.
 A polymorphic qualifier can be used in a method signature or body.
-It may not be used on a class or field.
+It may not be used on a class declaration.
+(It may be used on a field declaration, but it has a different meaning; see Section 26.3.
+Also, if it is written on a method in a class with a qualifier parameter, then it has a slightly different meaning, see Section 26.3.1.)